 Weekly newsletters keep you informed of current school matters and the main school policies are available for downloading from our home page.

 New Longton is a great Church of England village primary school.
 Children enjoy being here and they are at the centre of everything we do.
 We are proud of our children and staff and are committed to providing the best quality care that we can.
-We were graded as ‘Good’ by OFSTED in May 2015.
+We were graded as ‘Good’ by OFSTED in May 2015 with our Early Years Foundation Stage team achieving ‘Outstanding’.
 We were awarded with our Quality Mark 4 in basic skills in October 2012 and Early Years Kitemark in January 2014.
 We received The Gold Behaviour Mark in April 2016 – the highest award available.
 We also received Bronze, Silver and Gold Awards for the Woodland’s Trust Green Tree Scheme in May 2016 and we are currently working towards attaining the Platinum Award.

 Our attainment is excellent at each key stage, which is above National averages.
 Alongside this, we provide a creative, broad and varied curriculum, productions, a variety of clubs, educational visits and visitors.
 Our Worship Leaders, School Council, Eco Council and Digital Leaders give the pupils an important voice within school.
 As a Church of England Primary School we are very proud of our links with All Saints’ Church and try to provide children with a range of services in church celebrating the Christian festivals.